thkox/ca-traffic-simulation/README.txt

     "interarrival-cdf.dat"

 and has two columns of numbers: the interarrival times in ascending order and the cumulative probability for those interarrival times.
-To run the program, execute the command
+A sample CDF file is included in the root directory of the repositoryTo run the program, execute the command

     $ ./cats <nthread>